placcidfenis/placcidfenis/README.md

 - 👋 Hi, I’m @placcidfenis
-- 👀 I’m interested in improving myself everyday (lol), and drinking beer
+- 👀 I’m interested in improving myself everyday, and going on this code journey
-- 🌱 I’m currently learning Harvard's CS50 on edX
+- 🌱 I’m currently learning Harvard's CS50 Web Programming with Python and Javascript on edX, and keen to learn the MERN stack soon.
 - 💞️ I’m looking to collaborate on ... nothing at the moment
 - 📫 How to reach me ... timothytan94@gmail.com